donaldbraman/prosecutors-paradox/README.md

-# Criminal History Impact Simulation
+# Overpolicing & Criminal History Simulation

 An interactive web-based simulation demonstrating the cumulative impact of differential arrest rates and escalating sentencing policies over time.
 This visualization helps illustrate the potential disparate impacts of overpolicing on different populations.